Martung: Road links with other cities

 Martung has road links with Mingora and Buner.
 Both the links are ordinary jeep tracks mostly with no black topping.
 Mingora is the largest city and trade centre in the region, but due to relatively better condition of the Buner road and less severe aftermaths of terrorist Taliban activities, people of the area prefer Buner as the nearest largest market and way of exit to the rest of the country.
 Beside these, two other ordinary jeep tracks from Martung to Chakesar and Martung to Kabalgram also provide alternate ways.
-Chakesar is connected to Mingora-Besham road while from Kabalgram one can cross the river Indus to have access to a road leading to Mansehra and other parts of Hazara.
+Chakesar is connected to Gunangar Shamshikhel and Karora to Mingora-Besham road while from Kabalgram one can cross the river Indus to have access to a road leading to Mansehra and other parts of Hazara.

 Weather

 Climate

 Unlike other parts of Shangla, weather in Martung remains moderate in winters and valleys in Martung get little snowfall.
 Areas very close to river Indus are quite hot in summer.
 Deforestation has been a great issue especially for Martung since long.
 People living in this area have no access to coal or gas at all and are facing problems of poor network of electricity, low voltage and load shedding since the area has got connected to the national grid.
 The people, therefore, have been burning wood for their household cooking and other requirements since the beginning.
 Although not very cold, even then the temperature goes below freezing point in the winter and people have to keep their houses warm by burning wood.
 Once there were thick forests of pine and olive trees within the valleys; now forests can only be found in far and high hills.